SENSUIKAN!

 19 May 1943:

-The remaining provisions from the aft storerooms are transferred to the submarine depot ship CHOGEI.
-The I-38 also disembarks all her torpedoes except four.
+The remaining provisions from the aft storerooms are transferred to CHOGEI.
+I-38 also transfers all her torpedoes except four to CHOGEI.

 21 May 1943:

-The I-38 departs Rabaul for her first supply run to Lae, New Guinea, carrying 48.6-tons of ammunition and provisions in addition to 12 officers of the 7th Base Unit.
+I-38 departs Rabaul on her first supply run to Lae, New Guinea, carrying 48.6 tons of ammunition and provisions in addition to 12 officers of the 7th Base Unit.

 23 May 1943: